SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Other Foods to Consider

 Another thing to consider is native plants and trees.
-In the south, you can plant Pawpaw trees which are an incredible fruit-bearing tree that does great with very little effort.
+In the south, you can plant pawpaw trees, which are incredible fruit-bearing trees that do great with very little effort.